KeerthivasanIITMadras/Mesh_Based_Grasp_planner/README.md

 # Mesh_Based_Grasp_planner
-Python interface for a novel mesh based grasp planner algorithm Open the CSV file for Diagnostics and post processing
+Python interface for a novel mesh based grasp planner algorithm.
+This algorithm is specifically built for the Robotiq adaptive 3 fingered gripper for force closure application

 # RESULTS
 The points here are shown for various primitive objects and the force orientation and magnitude required at those points